SmarterTechnologies/STG.Graduate.Assignment/README.md

 ## Next Steps

 We will organise an in-person interview to discuss your assignment and your approach to solving the problem.

+## The Widget

+The widget is wholly contained in the div of class "widget".
+The widget has been developed and tested in a Chrome browser on Windows.
+It may not work as well in other browsers.

+Future work could include:

+- smoother error handling
+- the choice to change units
+- a better way to preload data
+- better icons
+- improved styling